 Plant an extra row in your garden and share the surplus produce with those in need.

-Organize a drop-off site for your neighborhood or community garden.
+Organize a drop-off site in the county.
 Identify neighbors or friends that have backyard gardens and combine donations or coordinate growers in your garden club or community garden.
 Not a gardener?
 No problem!
 We accept fresh store-bought produce as well.
 Select a time and date to pool harvests or purchases and deliver your bounty to a designated food assistance provider near you.
 We can also pair you with a volunteer to handle the driving.

 Deliver produce to food assistance providers